Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 If you run a B2C business, it means you should expect even more competition this year as companies increase their investments in content marketing.

-As companies increase their budgets and time spent in content marketing, you can’t continue doing the same thing and expect better results.
+As companies increase their budgets and time in content marketing, you can’t continue doing the same thing and expect better results.

 Put more money and time into content marketing.
 That’s how you can get better returns on your investment.